 How can you increase the visibility of an already technically well-optimised website in Google by more than 100%?
 The answer is to merge technical SEO with content marketing in the form of high-performance content formats (HPCFs).
 This article explains what HPCFs are.
-By the end of the article, you will know the way to take a website’s SEO to a whole new level and massively increase its visibility.
+By the end of the article, where you will find a list of further examples, you will know how to take a website’s SEO to a whole new level and massively increase its visibility.

 Technical SEO has reached its limits